 - Robust oversight

-UN Environment appreciates Member States who lead the way with multi-year commitments to the Environment Fund: Belgium, Canada and the Netherlands.
+We appreciate Member States who lead the way with multi-year commitments to the Environment Fund, such as Belgium, Canada and the Netherlands.

 - Guidelines for contributing to the Environment Fund: Arabic, English, French and Spanish